stefan-hoeck/idris2-tutorial/src/Appendices/QTT.md

 ## Variables and Contexts

 In QTT, each variable in each context has an associated quantity.
 These quantities can be plainly seen when inspecting holes in the REPL.
-Here's an example from earlier in this tutorial:
+Here's an example from the tutorial:

 ```repl
  0 b : Type